Rebar vs Wire Mesh – What Is the Difference

 There are certain pros and cons to both rebar and wire mesh in building projects.
 Rebar provides great tensile strength and is resistant to corrosion, and there are many different rebar types available to purchase depending on your requirements Some of these include glass fiber, carbon steel and galvanized rebars and each have different qualities.
 For instance galvanized rebars are utilized where corrosion may be a problem.

 Wire mesh can be produced for a wide range of specifications in terms of size and diameter and has extremely versatile and flexible qualities that can be tailor-made to suit customer needs.
 Therefore, when you are designing your project ensure you thoroughly research the respective qualities of rebar and wire mesh to ensure you choose the option that provides the best fit and durability for your particular specification.

-For the highest quality concrete services in the Romford, Enfield, Ilford, Essex and wider London areas, please get in touch with us today and we’ll be more than happy to help you with anything you need.
+For the highest quality concrete services in the Romford, Enfield, Ilford, Essex and wider London areas, please get in touch with us today on 0800 030 9015 or fill in our handy contact form and we’ll be more than happy to help you with anything you need.